 Owen Dalby, violin

-Praised as "dazzling" (The New York Times), "expert and versatile" (The New Yorker), and "a fearless and inquisitive violinist" (San Francisco Classical Voice), thirty-year-old Owen Dalby leads a rich musical life as a soloist, chamber musician, new and early music expert, orchestral concertmaster, and educator.
-As the newest member of the St Lawrence String Quartet, Owen will live and work starting in 2015 in the San Francisco bay area as artist-in-residence at Stanford University.
-Upcoming projects include a tour of Europe in John Adams’s Absolute Jest with MTT and the San Francisco Symphony, and recitals on the major series across the USA and Canada.
+Praised as "dazzling" (The New York Times), "expert and versatile" (The New Yorker), and "a fearless and inquisitive violinist" (San Francisco Classical Voice), Owen Dalby leads a rich musical life as a soloist, chamber musician, new and early music expert, orchestral concertmaster, and educator.
+As a member of the St Lawrence String Quartet since 2015, Owen lives in San Francisco and is artist-in-residence at Stanford University.
+With the SLSQ, recent and upcoming projects include tours of the major chamber series in North America and Europe, as well as solo debuts with the LA Philharmonic, San Francisco Symphony, and Baltimore Symphony Orchestra in John Adams’s Absolute Jest, a work for string quartet and orchestra written for the SLSQ.

-Owen is a co-founder of Decoda, the affiliate ensemble of Carnegie Hall, and also the concertmaster of Novus NY, the contemporary music orchestra of Trinity Wall Street.
+Owen is a co-founder of Decoda, the affiliate ensemble of Carnegie Hall, and was also the concertmaster of Novus NY, the contemporary music orchestra of Trinity Wall Street.
 He made his Lincoln Center debut in 2010 with Lou Harrison’s Concerto for Violin and Percussion Orchestra at Alice Tully Hall, and that same year gave the world premiere of Look Around You, a one-man double concerto by Timo Andres for solo violin and viola, with the Albany Symphony Orchestra.
-For the past decade Owen has appeared frequently with leading groups in and around New York City such as Ensemble ACJW, Argento Chamber Ensemble, Metropolis Ensemble, the Locrian Chamber Players, and the Mark Morris Dance Group Music Ensemble.
-He can also be heard as soloist and leader on baroque violin with New York Baroque Inc., Clarion Music Society, and the Trinity Baroque Orchestra and Choir.

 In 2010 he completed a three-year tenure in The Academy, a fellowship of Carnegie Hall and the Juilliard School that seeks to link a performer's life with advanced training in education and community engagement.
-He has taught music to students of the Choir Academy of Harlem, PS 14Q in Queens, and PS 112 in Brooklyn, and in masterclasses in Mexico, Iceland, at Princeton University, Skidmore College, and the University of South Carolina.
+In addition to co-directing the chamber music program and maintaining a violin studio at Stanford, Owen has taught music to students of the Choir Academy of Harlem, PS 14Q in Queens, and PS 112 in Brooklyn, and in masterclasses in Mexico, Iceland, at Princeton University, Skidmore College, and the University of South Carolina.

 Owen is regularly invited to perform chamber music at festivals from Hamburg to Honolulu, and from Iceland to Mumbai.
-His chamber music partners have included Daniel Hope, Christian Tetzlaff, Dawn Upshaw, the Persian kamancheh virtuoso Kayhan Kalhor, and Simon Rattle.
+His many chamber music collaborators have included Daniel Hope, Christian Tetzlaff, Dawn Upshaw, the Persian kamancheh virtuoso Kayhan Kalhor, and Simon Rattle.

 Owen received early training with Anne Crowden at the Crowden School in Berkeley, California and bachelor’s and master’s degrees from Yale University.